Reni (musician): The Stone Roses

-Wren joined the Stone Roses in May 1984 after seeing an advertisement the band had placed in Manchester's A1 Music shop on New Wakefield Street (now the Soundcontrol music venue).
+Wren joined the Stone Roses in May 1984 after seeing an advertisement the band had placed in Manchester's A1 Music shop on New Wakefield Street (which then became "academy of sound" then turned into the Soundcontrol music venue).
 He ripped it off the wall in order to make sure only he would get an audition which occurred in what was at the time Decibel Studios to the north of the city centre.
 This was a rehearsal studio and required the band to carry Wren's drum kit up three flights of stairs, before running through early songs "Nowhere Fast", "All Stitched Up" and "Mission Impossible".
 Andy Couzens, then the band's second guitarist, later recalled this first rehearsal with their new-found 20-year-old drummer: "We never discussed it, we knew he was in!
 He was fucking amazing!
 What a drummer."

 The band's first live show with Wren occurred at an anti-heroin gig in London, which was being hosted by Pete Townshend.
 This unexpected encounter concluded with The Who star asking the band whether he could use their drummer for his set - the band agreed, which led to Wren performing Pictures of Lily and other Who songs.

 The band's first bassist, Pete Garner, noted in a 2012 interview for Simon Spence's biography The Stone Roses - War and Peace: "I stood on the side of the stage going 'Oh fuck, he’s going to join the Who now.
 First gig and we’ve lost him.'
 That was pretty surreal.
 I believe the previous gig Townshend had done was some massive stadium on The Who farewell tour... and then he’d come back to do this charity gig."
 Andy Couzens stated: "At that time Reni was awe-inspiring.
 To play with him made us sound phenomenal; he was just this force.
 Just to watch him play was inspirational.
 That's what got Pete Townshend that night.
 He was inspired by what he'd seen."
 Despite the band's fears, Wren turned down Townshend's offer to play on his solo albums in favour of continuing with the Stone Roses.

 His first career with the band would go on to span over a decade, during which time he performed on the albums Garage Flower (the band's abandoned debut album from 1985), the much-celebrated eponymous debut (1989), and Second Coming (1994), as well as dozens of singles and unreleased songs.